-(18) Subsequent Event-Sale of AXSYS Product
+(a) Sale of AXSYS Product

 In August 2004, under the terms of the proposed settlement with the FTC, the Company's AXSYS product was sold to Bentley Systems, Inc. The proceeds and gain recorded on the sale was not material.